-- A student who, by the time of the reassessment Board of Examiners, has failed 90 credits or more during the academic year as a consequence of non-submission, will be required to withdraw from the University. - If a student has not passed 90 credits by the reassessment Board of Examiners and is not withdrawn due to non-submission, they will be required to retake modules in the following academic year.
-Any passed modules will be carried forward.
+- A student who, by the time of the reassessment Board of Examiners, has failed 90 credits or more (after exhausting all reassessment opportunities) during the academic year, will have their registration with the University terminated. - If a student has not passed at least 90 credits by the reassessment Board of Examiners, the student is not permitted to progress to the next level and will be required to either complete outstanding reassessment or retake the failed modules the following academic year.
+Students will be able to carry forward any passed modules.